rcmdnk/chatgpt-prompt-wrapper/README.md

   -t TOKENS, --tokens TOKENS
                         The maximum number of tokens to generate in the chat completion.
 Set 0 to use the max values for the model minus prompt tokens.
+  -l LIMIT, --limit LIMIT
+                        The limit of the total tokens of the prompt and the completion.
+Set 0 to use the max values for the model.
   --show                Show prompt for ask command.
   --hide                Hide prompt for ask command.
   --multiline           Use multiline input for chat command.
   --no_multiline        Use single line input for chat command.
   --show_cost           Show cost used.
 ```

 ```